-The charity is a private company limited by guarantee, registered in England and Wales and a registered charity in England, Wales and Scotland.
+The charity is a public benefit entity and a private company limited by guarantee, registered in England and Wales and a registered charity in England, Wales and Scotland.
 The address of the registered office is 305 Ballards Lane, London, N12 8GB.